appronto/RabbitMQconnector/README.md

 * [RabbitMQ libraries](http://www.rabbitmq.com/java-client.html)

 ## Installation
+* You can acquire an account at [cloudamqp.com](https://www.cloudamqp.com/ "cloudamqp.com").
+They deliver hosted RabbitMQ instances and also offer a free plan too.

-*Import the module **RabbitMQ connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)
+* Import the module **RabbitMQ connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)

 - Add RMQConfiguration_Overview to your navigation
 - Use the provided actions in Objects/subfolder